codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 This keyword will not care about Selectors.
 It simply makes selected HTML elements feel at [Home](https://www.youtube.com/watch?v=-98nmUfaBqs "ext").
-So, they will prefer the CSS rule (which are bound with this keyword) on top of other choices.
+So, they will prefer the CSS rule on top of other choices.

 `CSS code:`
 <script src="https://gist.github.com/codenart/72cae94670da3e989650052c1410f8fe.js">